HomeBlogOvertime Pay: Comprehensive Analysis of Policies and Regulations

 Explore the intricacies of overtime pay with our in-depth analysis of policies and regulations.
 Ensure compliance and understand your rights.

-The cornerstone upon which the edifice of overtime regulation is built is the Fair Labor Standards Act (FLSA).
-The FLSA stipulates that non-exempt employees must receive one and a half times their regular rate of pay for hours worked over 40 in a workweek.
-Defining exemption status is a complex dance hinged on specific job duties, salary, and standards, essentially bifurcating the workforce into those eligible for overtime and those who are not.
+At the heart of overtime regulations in the United States lies the Fair Labor Standards Act (FLSA), a piece of legislation passed back in 1938.
+The FLSA sets the groundwork by stipulating that non-exempt employees must receive one and a half times their regular rate of pay for any hours worked over 40 in a workweek.
+But who exactly is "non-exempt"?

 Calculating Overtime Pay Rates